My Claude Code Setup

 5.9 Research Workflows

-Patterns 1–8 apply to course materials (slides, LaTeX, Quarto).
-The next three patterns are designed for research projects — papers, simulations, and empirical analysis — where the rhythm is different: ideas are uncertain, experiments may fail, and code is often written to answer a question rather than to ship.
+Patterns 1–8 apply broadly, with course materials as the primary example.
+The next four patterns are designed for research projects — papers, simulations, and empirical analysis — where the rhythm is different: ideas are uncertain, experiments may fail, and code is often written to answer a question rather than to ship.
+Patterns 13–14 then extend the foundation to reproducibility standards and presentation rhetoric.

 5.9.1 Pattern 9: Parallel Agents for Research Tasks